SETI/rms-cspyce/README.md

 : Returns the number of active elements of the `SpiceCell`.

 `spice_cell.append(value)`
-: Appends a new active cell to the end of the `SpiceCell`'s active cells.
+: If `value` is a float or integer, it is added to the `SpiceCell`'s active cells.
+If `value` is an array, all of its elements are added to the `SpiceCell`'s active cells.
 The cell's maximum size is grown if necessary.

 `spice_cell.extend(values)`
-: Appends all the values of the sequence to the end of the `SpiceCell`'s active cells.
+: Appends each value in `values` to the end of the `SpiceCell`'s active cells.
+Each element of `values` can be a float, an integer, or an array.
 The `SpiceCell`'s maximum size is grown if necessary.

 `spice_cell += values`